patrickdappollonio/alpine-utils/README.md

 * [`tgen`](https://github.com/patrickdappollonio/tgen) (latest version available)
 * [`dotenv`](https://github.com/patrickdappollonio/dotenv) (latest version available)

-### Daily updated
+### Weekly updated

 The Docker Image [is built automatically by Github actions weekly on Monday at 00:00 UTC](https://github.com/patrickdappollonio/alpine-utils/actions/workflows/ci.yml).
+The image is then pushed to the Github Container Registry.

+> **Warning**
-The image is then pushed to the Docker Registry.
-If you need stability, consider pulling by SHA since it's not easy to version all the apps above in a way that makes sense.
+> If you need stability, consider pulling by SHA since it's not easy to version all the apps above in a way that makes sense.